chainbound/echo-docs/blog/2024-01-22-echo-v1-release/index.md

 ## Key Features of Echo V1.0

-- **Geographic Distribution:** Echo's network now spans across the globe.
-Transactions and bundles are routed to block builders based on geographic proximity and efficiency.
-This results in quicker and more reliable broadcasting, irrespective of the user's or builders' locations.
+- **Lower Latency:** Echo's network now spans across the globe: transactions and bundles are now routed to block builders based on geographic proximity to Echo nodes.
+This results in _quicker and more reliable broadcasting_, irrespective of the user's or builders' locations.
 - **Comprehensive Internal Redesign:** Echo V1.0.0 represents a total internal transformation.
 This is achieved mainly with two new components: Fly.io's [Corrosion](https://github.com/superfly/corrosion) as a distributed service discovery layer and shared database, and our own [MSG-RS](https://github.com/chainbound/msg-rs) messaging library for communication.

 ## How does it work?